hyqiu/CA_final_project/README.md

 		* The insurance contract will automate payment of one bike

 Ideas :
-- Customer can reduce their accident count by redeeming a token
+- Customer can reduce their accident count by redeeming a token --> TO IMPLEMENT
-- Ban client (last resort, after fake declaration)
+- Ban client (last resort, after fake declaration) --> TO IMPLEMENT
+- A Proof-of-Existence contract where you must prove the bike still looks good.
+- Send to repair shop the broken ones if it falls below a certain threshold ?
+- Add IPFS geolocation ?

 ===========